Jean Segura Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.8 K/9, the fourth-worst in MLB.
+- The 7.8 strikeouts per nine innings compiled by the Rockies pitching staff ranks 27th in the league.

-- The Rockies have the 26th-ranked team ERA among all MLB pitching staffs (4.91).
+- The Rockies' 5.02 team ERA ranks 27th among all MLB pitching staffs.

-- Rockies pitchers combine to rank 21st in baseball in home runs surrendered (60 total, 1.2 per game).
+- Rockies pitchers combine to rank 21st in baseball in home runs allowed (62 total, 1.2 per game).

-- In his most recent time out on Saturday, the righty threw 4 1/3 innings against the Texas Rangers, allowing four earned runs while surrendering seven hits.
+- The lefty's most recent time out came on Saturday against the Texas Rangers, when he tossed two innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.